cschladetsch/KAI/Readme.md

 **Note that the Build Status is broken because this is a CMake-based project and I haven't bothered to get to work with appveyor yet**.

 Kai provides three scripting languages - Pi, Rho and Tau.
 It was also the inspiration for the C# [Pyro](https://github.com/cschladetsch/Pyro) implementation, which was much easier due to .Net's reflection.
-Even before all that there was [Om](https://github.com/cschladetsch/Om), started ~2001.
+Even before all that there was [Om](https://github.com/cschladetsch/Om), started ~2001 when I was teaching at QANTM in Brisbane.

 This entire project has taken almost two decades, on and off, in my own time.